History of rice cultivation: North America

 More than 100 varieties of rice are commercially produced primarily in six states (Arkansas, Texas, Louisiana, Mississippi, Missouri, and California) in the U.S. According to estimates for the 2006 crop year, rice production in the U.S. is valued at $1.88 billion, approximately half of which is expected to be exported.
 The U.S. provides about 12% of world rice trade.
-The majority of domestic utilization of U.S. rice is direct food use (58%), while 16% is used in each of processed foods and beer.
+The majority of domestic use of U.S. rice is direct food use (58%), while 16% is used in each of processed foods and beer.
 10% is found in pet food.